Falerii

-Falerii (now Fabrica di Roma) was a city in southern Etruria, 50 km (31 mi) northeast of Rome, 34 km (21 mi) from Veii (a major Etruscan city-state near the River Tiber) and about 1.5 km (0.9 mi) west of the ancient Via Flaminia.
+Falerii is a village in the municipality of Fabrica di Roma in the Province of Viterbo, Italy.
+Its name is better known for two nearby ancient cities, Falerii Veteres (old Falerii) and Falerii Novi (new Falerii).

+Falerii Veteres, now Civita Castellana, was one of the chief cities of the duodecim populi of ancient Etruria.
+The site is about 2 km west of the course of the Via Flaminia, some 50 km north of Rome.

 It was the main city of the Falisci, a people whose language was Faliscan and was part of the Latino-Faliscan language group.
 The Ager Faliscus (Faliscan Country), which included the towns of Capena, Nepet, and Sutrium, was close to the Monti Cimini.